 Hard Anodize (Hard Coat)

 Type III Hard anodize, commonly referred to as hard coating is an electrochemical process that is performed by submerging an aluminum item in a chilled sulfuric acid bath that results in a hardness of 330 to 450 vickers.
 However, unlike black oxide, hard anodize results in a dimensional increase of the parts treated.
 The hard anodize process thickens the oxide layer by 50% on the surface of the base metal and penetrates the base metal by 50%, therefore tolerances need to be adjusted accordingly.
+Other benefits of hard anodize, in addition to hardness, include abrasion and corrosion resistance.
+Depending on the aluminum alloy, the natural color will vary from tan to dark gray.
+Most firearms products are coated to a thickness of .001 +/- .0002 and dyed to black, then sealed in either hot water or a nickel acetate solution by Mil-A-8625 Type III.

 Manganese Phosphate (Parkerize)

-Phosphate coatings, also commonly referred to as Parkerizing, is a conversion coating done on steel that requires submerging a firearm in a phosphoric acid solution.
+Phosphate coatings, also called Parkerizing, are conversion coatings done on steel that require submerging a firearm in a phosphoric acid solution.
 Phosphate parts are self-lubricating in that the porous nature of the phosphate finish allows the oils to seep into the phosphate coating and become interlocked after drying.
-Coatings of manganese phosphate are a heavy crystalline finish that is measured by coating weight, a minimum of 16 grams per square meter.
+Manganese phosphate coatings are a heavy crystalline finish measured by coating weight, a minimum of 16 grams per square meter.
+Other benefits of manganese phosphate include its superior corrosion protection in comparison to black oxide, as well as it’s anti-galling and self-lubrication properties which provide continuous protection on gun parts subject to wear.
+Silvex offers manganese phosphate coatings in Mil-STD-171, Mil- DTL and DOD-16232 specifications.